Gold Seeker: Information Gain from Policy Distributions for Goal-oriented Vision-and-Langauge Reasoning: Information and the

-This measure defines the expected upper bound on the gain at state $t$ for potentially seeking $\actiont$.
-Note that this is not simply a difference of expected utilities, because a simple difference will be too greedy and does not consider that the estimate of the distribution of the answers for the agent might not be correct.
-As such, the agent needs to gather more information about the potential answers it is not confident about.
+where $u$ is a scoring function for the answers and $\bomega$ is the set of parameters of the \textsc{responder}.
+Here, $p(\answer|\statet,\actiont,\hist,I;\bomega)$ is the probability of the answer for a given query in the \ansr.
+This gains effectively evaluates the score of an answer.
+Particularly we find $\bomega$ such that the expected goal under this policy is maximized.
+Intuitively, the agent queries $\actiont$ at time $t$ only if it believes the answer $\answert$ it receives ultimately maximizes the {gain} in achieving its goal at state $\statet$.
+For instance, in the GuessWhat game the \ansr takes in the history of the dialog and the current question and evaluates how good it is for achiveing the goal (\ie guessing the correct object).

-In order to integrate this measure into an RL framework, inspired by curiosity-driven and information maximizing exploration \cite{vime,curiosity}, we modify the reward function to incorporate this intrinsic motivation to consider the gain, i.e.

-for $\eta\geq0$ that controls the intrinsic reward.
+In order to integrate this measure into an RL framework, we use this gain in the reward.
+This reward is collected by choosing the best query according to its gain in Eq. (\ref{eq:ans_gain}), i.e. $\max_{\actiont}{\gain}_\bomega(\statet,\actiont)$ (although in practice with probability $\epsilon$ we sample an alternative query from the \seeker's distribution $\ppi$ to encourage exploration).
+Moreover, inspired by curiosity-driven and information maximizing exploration \cite{vime,curiosity}, we incorporate this gain as an intrinsic motivation to consider the gain, i.e. { } for $\eta\geq0$ that controls the intrinsic reward.
 In this new reward, an agent's anticipation of the answer is taken into account when updating the policy.
 When the seeker knows the answer and its gain is small, the parameters are not changed significantly.
 In other words, there is no need for further changes to the questions where the answer is known.
 On the other hand, when the agent anticipates a large gain from the answer and receives a large reward, the policy has to be adjusted by a larger change in the parameters.
 Similarly, if the agent expects a large gain and is not rewarded, there has to be significant update in the policy.

+In addition, for each parameter of the \seeker and each corresponding query $\actiont$, we have a different gain.
+As such, when the variance of this gain $\mathbb{V}_{\actiont}[\gain(\statet,\actiont)]$ is small, all the queries are expected to have similar answer and hence are almost the same.

-The advantage of this approach is twofold: (1) it helps deal with sparse rewards and (2) we encourage the method to ask the most informative questions.
+The advantage of this approach is twofold: (1) it helps deal with sparse rewards and (2) if a query's response carries more information by providing better gain, we encourage its positive reinforcement.
 This allows the agent to learn to mimic the behavior of the goal executor and generalize to unseen cases.